Gas station worker ‘pistol-whipped’ during robbery hit by SUV months later in Weymouth

 WEYMOUTH, MASS.
 (WHDH) – A Weymouth gas station employee who was struck and seriously injured by a car Monday night had been “pistol-whipped” during an armed robbery months earlier.

-Officers responding to the Mobil on Route 18 around 8 p.m. found the 64-year-old worker seriously hurt after an SUV that had been parked by the pumps hit him, according to Weymouth police.
+Officers responding to the Mobil on Route 18 around 8 p.m. found 64-year-old Majid “Mike” Hamade seriously hurt after an SUV that had been parked by the pumps hit him, according to Weymouth police.

-EMTs rushed the employee with serious, life-threatening injuries to South Shore Hospital, where his current condition has not been released.
+EMTs rushed Hamade to South Shore Hospital with serious, life-threatening injuries.
+His daughter tells 7NEWS he is in the intensive care unit with his family by his side.

+His son, who serves in the military overseas is on his way back to Massachusetts to join his family at his father’s bedside.

 Police added that the driver was being cooperative.